austin-karren/dotfiles/README.md

 This repository contains my dotfiles.
 I use [GNU Stow](https://www.gnu.org/software/stow/) to manage them.

+See the [wiki](https://github.com/austin-karren/dotfiles/wiki) for everything that I couldn't cram into this README.

 ## Requirements

 Use macOS, Linux, or WSL.
 If you are using something other than macOS on apple silicon, you may want to comment out JS ecosystem stuff in `.zshrc` and set that up yourself.
 Ensure you have the following installed on your system.